 Local residents can expect to experience short-term and long-term disruption and inconvenience as a result of this development.
+In the first instance, the construction period will be lengthy.
+Heavy construction machinery will need to excavate the site in preparation for concreting over the 31 acres; construction will then involve dozens, if not hundreds, of HGV movements in and out of the site.
+Once completed, the plant will operate on a 24/7 basis.
 One of the main activities undertaken on-site will be to move the waste from delivery vehicles to the storage tanks, and from the storage tanks to the AD vessel.
 This will be done using JCBs, and will include scraping the digger shovel on the concrete surface and around the inside of the storage tanks at all times of the day and night (there will not be any operational time restrictions for this plant).
 The noise is horrendous (chalk on a blackboard).